Skip to content

 1. Generic Datatypes are functions which take in Datatype(s) and return a Datatype

-local vect3_shape_cache = {} :: { [Shape<any>]: Shape<any> } --(1)!
+local vect3_shape_cache = {} :: { [Shape<any>]: Shape<vector> }--(1)!

 local function vect3(coord_shape: Shape<number>?): Shape<vector>